timtian/gulp-rev-easy/README.md

 # gulp-rev-easy

-# my add: If the error, do not handle the file.

 **upgrade to [1.2.x] add new parse mode:plain, support unwell-formed html, if you want use old mode set revMode to 'dom', now default mode is plain mode**